 - Sensitivity to tastes and textures in the mouth

 - Stress and work performance

-If you have any of the symptoms detailed in this section and believe that it may be related to Irlen Syndrome then please do contact us without obligation and we’ll be happy to explore whether Irlen Syndrome may be affecting your quality of life.
+If you have some of the symptoms detailed in this section and believe that it may be related to Irlen Syndrome then please do contact us without obligation and we’ll be happy to explore whether Irlen Syndrome may be affecting your quality of life.
 Ideally, you would have first completed the forms available on the check yourself out page so that we can initially assess whether you may need out assistance or not.